Torbuntu/Leikr16/README.md

 - Written in Java using libgdx and Groovy.
 - Supports games written in Java, Groovy, and Jython (using the Leikr Engine)

+# Note
+- best used with Java 10.
+Java 11 currently breaks.

 # Specs
 - Resolution 320x240
 - 1024 8x8 Sprites (by means of 4 256 sprite sheets)